SandyGCabanes/Synthetic-Dataset-Generation-Using-R-Bayes-Algorithm/README.md

 ---

 ## Findings
 - Comparable distributions per column: based on **Side‑by‑side frequency distribution plots** for every column, comparing original vs synthetic data
+- Sample plots below.
+Click here to see all the plots.
+[Distribution Plots of Original and Synthetic Data](full_n774.pdf)
+- (plots_dir/plot_39.png)  (plots_dir/plot3.png)
 - Click here to see all the plots.
 [Distribution Plots of Original and Synthetic Data](full_n774.pdf)
 - **Salary vs. education stacked bar plots** indicate slight deviations from original dataset.
 This is expected based on the algorithm.
 - ![Original salary vs. education splits](sal_vs_educ_actual.PNG)